 - Applicants are interviewed, preferences are verified, household income is verified, and criminal background history is checked

-- Applicants determined eligible receive a Housing Choice Voucher and an orientation briefing and instructions on what to do next
+- Applicants determined to be eligible receive a Housing Choice Voucher, an orientation briefing and instructions on what to do next

 - Qualified applicants search for and select suitable rental housing